-- 1. The value of the Schemes' investments, may be affected generally by factors affecting securities markets, such as price and volume volatility in the capital markets, interest rates, currency exchange rates, changes in policies of the Government, taxation laws or any other appropriate authority policies and other political and economic developments which may have an adverse bearing on individual securities, a specific sector or all sectors including equity and debt markets.
-Consequently, the NAV of the Units of the Schemes may fluctuate and can go up or down. - 2.
-Investors may note that AMC/Fund Manager's investment decisions may not be always profitable, as actual market movements may be at variance with anticipated trends.
+- Investors may note that AMC/Fund Manager's investment decisions may not be always profitable, as actual market movements may be at variance with anticipated trends.
 Trading volumes, settlement periods and transfer procedures may restrict the liquidity of these investments.
 Different segments of the Indian financial markets have different settlement periods and such periods may be extended significantly by unforeseen circumstances.
-The inability of the Schemes to make intended securities purchases due to settlement problems could cause the Schemes to miss certain investment opportunities. - 3.
-The Mutual Fund may not be able to sell / lend out securities, which can lead to temporary illiquidity.
+The inability of the Schemes to make intended securities purchases due to settlement problems could cause the Schemes to miss certain investment opportunities. - The value of the Schemes' investments, may be affected generally by factors affecting securities markets, such as price and volume volatility in the capital markets, interest rates, currency exchange rates, changes in policies of the Government, taxation laws or any other appropriate authority policies and other political and economic developments which may have an adverse bearing on individual securities, a specific sector or all sectors including equity and debt markets.
+Consequently, the NAV of the Units of the Schemes may fluctuate and can go up or down. - The Mutual Fund may not be able to sell/lend out securities, which can lead to temporary illiquidity.
 There are risks inherent in securities lending, including the risk of failure of the other party, in this case the approved intermediary to comply with the terms of the agreement.
-Such failure can result in a possible loss of rights to the collateral, the inability of the approved intermediary to return the securities deposited by the lender and the possible loss of corporate benefits accruing thereon.
+Such failure can result in a possible loss of rights to be collateral, the inability of the approved intermediary to return the securities deposited by the lender and the possible loss of corporate benefits accruing thereon.

-- 4. Investors may note that the dividend is due only when declared and there is no assurance that a company (even though it may have a track record of payment of dividend in the past) may continue paying dividend in future.
-As such, the schemes are vulnerable to instances where investments in securities may not earn dividend or where lesser dividend is declared by a company in subsequent years in which investments are made by the scheme.
-As the profitability of companies are likely to vary and have a material bearing on their ability to declare and pay dividend, the performance of the schemes may be adversely affected due to such factors. - 5.
-Securities, which are not quoted on the stock exchanges, are inherently illiquid in nature and carry a larger amount of liquidity risk.
-Within the Regulatory limits, the AMC may choose to invest in unlisted securities. - 6.
-While securities that are listed on the stock exchange carry lower liquidity risk, the ability to sell these investments is limited by the overall trading volume on the stock exchanges.
-The liquidity of the Schemes' investments is inherently restricted by trading volumes in the securities in which it invests. - 7.
-Fund manager endeavours to generate returns based on certain past statistical trend.
+- Investors may note that IDCW is due only when declared and there is no assurance that a company (even though it may have a track record of payment of IDCW in the past) may continue paying IDCW in future.
+As such, the schemes are vulnerable to instances where investments in securities may not earn IDCW or where lesser IDCW is declared by a company in subsequent years in which investments are made by schemes.
+As the profitability of companies are likely to vary and have a material bearing on their ability to declare and pay IDCW, the performance of the schemes may be adversely affected due to such factors. - Securities, which are not quoted on the stock exchanges, are inherently illiquid in nature and carry a larger amount of liquidity risk. - While securities that are listed on the stock exchange carry lower liquidity risk, the ability to sell these investments is limited by the overall trading volume on the stock exchanges.
+The liquidity of the Schemes' investments is inherently restricted by trading volumes in the securities in which it invests. - Fund manager endeavors to generate returns based on certain past statistical trend.
 The performance of the schemes may get affected if there is a change in the said trend.
-There can be no assurance that such historical trends will continue. - 8.
-In case of abnormal circumstances it will be difficult to complete the square off transaction due to liquidity being poor in stock futures/spot market.
-However fund will aim at taking exposure into relatively liquid stocks where there will be minimal risk to square off the transaction.
-The Schemes investing in foreign securities will be exposed to settlement risk, as different countries have different settlement periods. - 9.
-The schemes are also vulnerable to movements in the prices of securities invested by the schemes which again could have a material bearing on the overall returns from the schemes.
-These stocks, at times, may be relatively less liquid as compared to growth stocks. - 10.
-Changes in Government policy in general and changes in tax benefits applicable to mutual funds may impact the returns to investors in the Schemes or business prospects of the Company in any particular sector. - 11.
-In case of warrants, a relatively small movement in the price of the underlying security results in a disproportionately large movement, unfavourable or favourable, in the price of the warrant.
-The prices of warrants can therefore be volatile. - 12.
-It is essential for the investors to understand that the right to subscribe which a warrant confers is invariably limited in time with the consequence that if the investor fails to exercise this right within the predetermined timeline then the investment becomes worthless.
-Investment in a warrant can result in a total loss of the money invested plus any commission or other transaction charges. - > Risk associated with investment in fixed income and money market securities - Market Risk/Interest Rate Risk: The Net Asset Value (NAV) of the Scheme(s), to the extent invested in fixed income and money market securities, will be affected by changes in the general level of interest rates.
-The NAV of the Scheme(s) is expected to increase from a fall in interest rates while it would be adversely affected by an increase in the level of interest rates.
+There can be no assurance that such historical trends will continue. - In case of abnormal circumstances it will be difficult to complete the square off transaction due to liquidity being poor in stock futures/spot market.
+However fund will aim at taking exposure only into liquid stocks where there will be minimal risk to square off the transaction.
+The Schemes investing in foreign securities will be exposed to settlement risk, as different countries have different settlement periods.